 What these cannabinoids do when they bind to the receptors depends on which receptor is activated, and thus can produce effects ranging from the firing of neurotransmitters (the chemical messengers sent from the brain to the rest of the body) that alter mood, to reducing inflammation and promoting digestion.

-Our bodies produce cannabinoids, but they can also be found in nature, most abundantly in the marijuana plant.
+So, our bodies have their own endocannabinoid system, but cannabinoids can also be found in nature, most abundantly in the marijuana plant.
 The two most well-known types of cannabinoids in the marijuana plant are THC (tetrahydrocannabinol) and CBD (cannabidiol).
-THC binds to both the CB1 and CB2 receptors and is responsible for many of the well-known psychoactive effects of marijuana, such as euphoria, increased heart rate, slower reaction times, and red eyes.
-CBD, on the other hand, binds only with CB2 receptors, resulting in the production of a series of proteins to reduce inflammation.
+THC binds to both the CB1 and CB2 receptors, but the CB1 receptor seems to be responsible for many of the well-known psychoactive effects of marijuana, such as euphoria, increased heart rate, slower reaction times, and red eyes.
+CB2 receptor binding results in the production of a series of proteins that reduce inflammation.
 (These proteins are called “resolvins” because they appear to resolve inflammation.)
+The pharmacology of CBD at cannabinoid receptors is complex and highly variable, but CBD has been shown to activate the endocannabinoid system.

-In 2018, Dr. Koumpouras joined a multi-site randomized clinical trial that aims to recruit 100 participants to examine whether a drug using synthetically created CBD (called Lenabasum) can help ease pain and inflammation in patients with lupus.
+In 2018, Dr. Koumpouras joined a multi-site randomized clinical trial that aims to recruit 100 participants to examine whether a drug using a synthetically created cannabinoid molecule that binds preferentially to CB2 receptors (called Lenabasum) can help ease pain and inflammation in patients with lupus.
 Participants will receive Lenabasum or a placebo for almost three months and will continue to be monitored for pain and inflammation levels, as well as lupus disease activity.
 The study is ongoing, but Dr. Koumpouras anticipates that it will wrap up by early next year.

 Dr. Koumpouras’ excitement over the new drug comes at a time when products containing CBD have flooded supermarkets, labeled with claims that they treat everything from back pain to insomnia.
 Although CBD is not yet approved by the FDA, the hype around it stems from the popularity of the marijuana plant it is derived from.